France braces for mass rail strikes

 The government has so far had public opinion on its side over the rail reforms.

-"No one can understand why the rail unions are unleashing a long and punishing strike when the government is engaging in a dialogue," said Transport Minister Elisabeth Borne.
+"No one can understand why the rail unions are unleashing a long and punishing strike when the government is engaging in a dialogue," said Transport Minister Elisabeth Borne, stressing the process is open to consultation.

 But an Ifop survey on Sunday showed sympathy growing for SNCF staff, with 46 per cent backing the strike, up four points from two weeks ago.